New Bonnet Latch

 Lift the latch assembly out completely pulling the contact switch lead with it.
 You may need to waggle the lead in order to help it clear any obstacles.
 You can poke your fingers through from the front to help do this.

 - Connect release cable to new new bonnet latch.

 Ensure that the plastic guide attached to the end of the release cable is clipped on to the new latch mechanism.

 Feed the contact switch lead back towards the socket behind the headlight.
 Plug the contact switch plug into the socket and push back into it's mounting.

 Reconnect the short front section of the bonnet release cable at the sleeve coupling.

 Ensure that the plastic guide attached to the end of the release cable does not become detached on fitting.

 - Test operation of bonnet release.

-Do this BEFORE putting the radiator grill back, just in case the bonnet release does not work.
+Do this BEFORE putting the radiator grille back, just in case the bonnet release does not work.
 If this happens the bonnet can still be opened by unscrewing the bolts holding the latch mechanism in place, lifting the bonnet slightly and poking the exposed latch mechanism with a screwdriver.

-- Replace radiator grill.
+- Replace radiator grille.